vadimdemedes/ink/readme.md

 ## Recipe : Routing using MemoryRouter

-If you desire to mirror in Ink the routing done in a browser React app, the package `react-router` provides the useful `MemoryRouter`.
+If you desire to mirror the routing of a browser React app, the package `react-router` provides the useful `MemoryRouter`.

 The following example provides a basic implementation.